KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/bonus_section.md

   Look in the **fetch** method for where we're logging the response to the console. _Where we left a comment for using the formatted data._ Add a new line below the `console.log`, but above the closing `})` for that specific `then`.

-  8. On this new line, call our `addImageMarkup` method by passing the `response` as a parameter.
+  8. On this new line, call our `addImageMarkup` function by passing the `response` as a parameter.

   9. Refresh the Drink Order app in Chrome & place an order.
 You should see a gif appear below the text containing your drink order!